 Oil-free rotary screw compressors opt for non-contacting carbon ring seals to aid their cooling.
-These seals prevent any ability of oil entering the air stream inside of the air compression unit.
-Sectioned off coolant is used and kept on the other side of the seal for easy cooling.
+These seals prevent any oil from entering the air stream inside of the air compression unit.
+Sectioned-off coolant is used and kept on the other side of the seal for easy cooling.

-Scroll technology is an advanced air compression system which includes one mobile and one stationary spiral which work together to bring air into the chamber for compression.
+Scroll technology is an advanced air compression system that includes one mobile and one stationary spiral, which work together to bring air into the chamber for compression.
 Air is compressed within the spiral by decreasing the volume of the air, then directing the air to the center of the compressor to be cooled.

-The biggest advantage of this technology is that there is no residual friction or wear on the system, because the spirals never come in contact with each other.
-In many cases, these compressors also work smoother, with a different sound from other compressors.
-Some may require lubricant, but there are many common models that operate with an oil-free design.
+The biggest advantage of this technology is that there is no residual friction or wear on the system because the spirals never contact each other.
+In many cases, these compressors also work more smoothly, producing a different sound from other compressors.
+Some may require lubricant, but many common models operate with an oil-free design.

 Choosing Oil-Free With Quincy Compressor